SethSilverBeard/jira-awesomizer-defaults/README.md

 What is it?
 ----------------
 A TamperMonkey (GreaseMonkey) script that fills in fields automatically when you create a new Issue.
 This script adds a "Save" icon next to each field in the "Create Issue" screens.
-Saved values are stored locally in the browser per user.
+Saved values are stored locally in the browser.

 ![Jira Awesomizer screenshot](img/screenshot.png?raw=true "Screenshot")